-While HE and DP protect the privacy of DL models, HE also adds a severe performance penalty to the classification task, minimizing the achieved throughput.
-Thus, efficiently training on homomorphically encrypted datasets is still an open research question, which is why combining HE with TL efficiently to combat privacy issues is an unsolved problem as well.
-In this work, we combine private MLaaS and TL to enable the private knowledge transfer from a data rich source domain to a related sparse target domain, while minimizing the size of networks applied to encrypted data increasing the overall performance.
+HE preserves privacy of classification tasks, however it adds a severe performance penalty to the computation, minimizing the achieved throughput.
+Thus, efficiently training on homomorphically encrypted datasets is still an open challenge.
+Consequently, combining HE with TL to efficiently preclude privacy issues is another unsolved problem.
+In this work, we extend private MLaaS to TL scenarios by enabling a private knowledge transfer from rich source domain data into a related sparse target domain task.
+In addition, we increase the overall performance for the target domain task by minimizing the size of the networks applied to encrypted data.
 Our method, dubbed CryptoTL, ensures that all datasets involved in the knowledge transfer, as well as during classification, are protected.
+Furthermore, CryptoTL is carefully designed to achieve privacy while having all training and fine-tuning done in plain without HE.
 We then evaluate our approach in text classification use cases.
 Since our method only requires HE during a forward-pass of a network, CryptoTL leads to practical fine-tuning and prediction runtimes, confirmed by our extensive benchmarks.
 Concretely, one forward-pass through the encrypted layers takes roughly $1\,s$ using a notebook CPU.
-Therefore, we demonstrate for the first time a privacy-preserving TL approach that allows training of accurate DL models on small datasets which are efficient and feasible for real-world use cases despite using homomorphic encryption.
+Therefore, we demonstrate for the first time a privacy-preserving TL approach that allows training of accurate DL models on small datasets which are efficient and feasible for real-world use cases despite using HE.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:relate-work} presents related works at the intersection of privacy and deep TL.
-Section~\ref{sec:methodology} describes the methodology of our approach.
-In section~\ref{sec:experiments}, we outline the experimental evaluation of CryptoTL for different scenarios.
-The results and main findings are discussed in Section~\ref{sec:results} and in Section~\ref{sec:conclusion} we summarize our contributions.
+Section~\ref{sec:methodology} describes our methodology.
+Section~\ref{sec:experiments} outlines the experimental evaluation of CryptoTL for different scenarios.
+Section~\ref{sec:results} discusses the results and main findings.
+Finally, Section~\ref{sec:conclusion} summarizes our contributions.

-\section{Related work}
+\section{Related Work}

-Our method is built at the intersection of TL, HE, and DP, hence we cover all these subjects in this section.
-We start with an overview of recent developments of TL and continue with a review of state-of-the-art privacy-preserving methods.
+Our method is built at the intersection of TL, HE, and DP.
+We start this section with an overview of recent developments of TL and continue with a review of state-of-the-art privacy-preserving machine learning methods.